 Brenda has a long history of activism and non-profit work in Madison.
 She was Executive Director of the Tenant ResourceCenter for 23 years, is a co-founder of the Social Justice Center as well as Occupy Madison, Inc. and was instrumental in developing the two tiny house villages they own and collectively operate.
-In addition to nonprofit work she is active in advocacy through the Affordable Housing Action Alliance, Dane County Homeless Services Consortium, Progressive Dane and her blog at forwardlookout.com.
-She served 8 years on the Madison City Council (2001 – 2009), she dabbles in local government meeting and music videos and audio recordings and co-hosts a segment on local government on WORT Community Radio (89.9 FM) each week.
+In addition to nonprofit work she has been active in advocacy through the Affordable Housing Action Alliance, Dane County Homeless Services Consortium, Progressive Dane and her blog at forwardlookout.com.
+She served 8 years on the Madison City Council (2001 – 2009), she dabbles in local government meetings and music videos/audio recordings.
+She also co-hosts a segment on local government on WORT (89.9 FM) evening news each Monday.

 Maria recently completed the Bachelor of Social Work program at the University of Wisconsin-Madison.
 Her passion is in working with individuals and families experiencing homelessness, as she believes that the pre-existing systems in place have created tremendous gaps in services and disproportionate outcomes that are dependent on race, class, and gender.
 Aside from work, Maria is most often snuggling with her pets, painting, or rock climbing!